 - seeds of 1 vanilla bean

 - The night before.
-Whip the egg whites with a drop of lemon juice to stiff peaks.
-Fold in gently the icing sugar and the ground almond flour.
-Mix in the bitter almond extract, the grated peel of one orange and the vanilla seeds.
-Cover with cling-film and set aside in the fridge overnight (or at least for 4 hours).
+Whisk the egg whites with a drop of lemon juice, then mix in the icing sugar and the ground almond flour.
+Add also the bitter almond extract, the grated zest of an orange and the vanilla seeds.
+Cover with cling-film and set aside in the fridge overnight.

 And if I can’t find almond flour?
 Don’t worry, you can make it at home!
 Buy the almonds, shell them and remove the outer brown skin (to remove it quickly immerse them for about ten seconds in boiling water).
 Toast the almonds in the oven at 100°C for about 5 minutes and then let them cool down.
 Blend them with a tablespoon of icing sugar.
 Pulse the mixer several times using the pulse function or by pushing the “on” button, holding for a second, and releasing.
 The goal is not over heating the almonds, otherwise they will release the oil.
 Blend until you get the consistency of a medium – fine and coarse meal.